choderalab/yank/docs/analysis.rst

 for free energy estimate.

-Replica Mixing Quality
+Replica Mixing Convergence
-^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^

-Quality free energy estimates require a sufficient mixing of replicas to `improve phase space overlap <http://www.alchemistry.org/wiki/Free_Energy_Fundamentals#Facts_from_the_Free_Energy_Difference_Definition>`_.
+Converged free energy estimates require a sufficient mixing of replicas which `indicated good phase space overlap <http://www.alchemistry.org/wiki/Free_Energy_Fundamentals#Facts_from_the_Free_Energy_Difference_Definition>`_.
 Replica exchange simulations enhance sampling by allowing configurations to swap into new states, reducing energetic or steric barriers.
-However, if no or little swaps occur, then the replica exchange provides little additional benefit over single simulations.
+However, if no or few swaps occur, then the replica exchange provides little additional benefit over single simulations.
 Furthermore, there is a good chance you have low phase space overlap between states the replicas can sample, which may yield not only an incorrect free energy estimate, but also underestimate the error in the free energy as well.

 .. note::

-    Terminology Note: Replica is the time-continuous trajectory of particles and box vectors.
-A (thermodynamic) state is the collection of forces and rules which dictate how particles interact with each other and the surrounding bulk environment.
+    Terminology Note: The "Replica" is the time-continuous trajectory of particles and box vectors.
+A (thermodynamic) state is the collection of forces and rules which dictate how particles interact with each other and the surrounding bulk environment, including temperature, pressure, and Hamiltonian.
 In YANK, the Hamiltonian Replica Exchange is carried out by proposing each replica swap their states, so each replica has a time-discontinuous state associated with it as well.

-YANK provides a visual, and quantitative guide for how well the replicas mixed.
+YANK provides a visual and quantitative guide for how well the replicas mixed.
 The first guide is the transition state matrix, which is the measure how frequently states swapped replicas with each other.
 In :ref:`automatic <auto_analyze>` or :ref:`programmatic <programmatic_analyze>`, the transition state matrix is shown as a table indexed by ``i, j`` where each entry shows the number of times state ``i`` (row) swapped with state ``j`` (column).